moritzschaefer/cv/Readme.md

+# Usage/Notes

+If you don't have Helvetica.
+TeX Gyro is an alternative.
+As well note that the math font in friggeri-cv may not be found.
+If you don't use math, just comment or use Arial

 # About
 Latest version of my CV, typesetted in Helvetica and using colors inspired by Monokai (there is an `print` option which renders in black and white, and reverts the header to dark on light, if printing on paper is needed).